iancze/DiskJockey/docs/src/models.md

 Keyword: `standard`

 This is a standard model that is used in Czekala et al. 2015 and 2016, and Rosenfeld et al. 2012.

-## Cavity

-Keyword: `cavity`

-This model includes an adjustable exponential taper for the inner surface density profile.
-This is meant to mimic the appearance of large inner gas gaps in disks.
-Relevant notebook sketches of this idea can be found in `notebooks/Cavity Surface Density.ipynb`.
-The main difference from the standard model is the introduction of two new parameters: a cavity radius and decay profile exponent.

 ## Vertical